learningequality/kolibri-docs/docs/manage/_advanced.rst

 * Flag indicating if the request is the slowest one since the analysis started

 .. warning::
   Profiling server requests can consume a lot of computer resources, and potentially slow it down.
-For this reason you need to explicitly allow it in the ``option.ini`` file.
-Without the ``PROFILE = 1`` key, server requests will not be profiled, and the second CSV file will not be created.
+For this reason you need to explicitly allow it in the ``options.ini`` file.
+Without the ``PROFILE = 1`` key, command will not profile server requests (but just the current server state), and it will not create the second CSV file.